 - Mental Illness Recognition and Referral Practices Among Imams in the United States

 Osman M. Ali, M.D. and Glen Milstein, Ph.D.
 (Authors), 2012

-The listing of the resources above is neither intended as an endorsement nor a reflection of the views of Muslim Spiritual Care Services; the sole intentions are to spark discussion and raise awareness concerning trends in the care for Muslim patients and to offer an opportunity for additional research.
+The listing of the above resources is neither intended as an endorsement nor a reflection of the views of Ziyara Muslim Spiritual Care; Our intentions are to spark discussion and raise awareness concerning trends in the care for Muslim patients and to offer an opportunity for additional research.
 We encourage you to recommend publications and models that are pertinent to the topic of taking care of the needs of Muslim patients.